PLANNING AND ZONING ORDINANCE

-Certain areas of the Town of Wilmot, New Hampshire are subject to periodic flooding, causing serious damage to properties within these areas.
+Certain areas of the Town of Wilmot, New Hampshire are subject to periodic flooding, causing serious damages to properties within these areas.
 Relief is available in the form of flood insurance as authorized by the National Flood Insurance Act of 1968.
 Therefore, the town of Wilmot, New Hampshire has chosen to become a participating community in the National Flood Insurance Program, and agrees to comply with the requirements of the National Flood Insurance Act of 1968 (P.L.
 90-488, as amended) as detailed in this Floodplain Management Ordinance.

 The ordinance establishes a permit system and review procedure for development activities in the designated flood hazard areas of the town of Wilmot, New Hampshire.

 This ordinance, adopted pursuant to the authority of RSA 674:16, shall be known as the Town of Wilmot Floodplain Development Ordinance.
 The regulations in this ordinance shall overlay and supplement the regulations in the Town of Wilmot Zoning Ordinance, and shall be considered part of the Zoning Ordinance for purposes of administration and appeals under state law.
 If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or other ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling.

 The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its Flood Insurance Rate Maps dated April 1, 1986 which are declared to be a part of this ordinance and are hereby incorporated by reference.